ramp4-pcar4/ramp4-pcar4/docs/geo/layers.md

 The creation of the layer just generates the controlling `Layer` object.
 To generate an ESRI layer (which the mapping API uses to render stuff on the map), use the `initiate()` method on the layer.
 To remove/trash the ESRI layer, use `terminate()`.
 These functions can be used to orchestrate things like layer reloads, projection changes, etc.

-The `.initialized` property on the `Layer` will indicate the current state of the layer in this matter.
+The `.initiationState` property on the `Layer` will indicate the current state of the layer in this matter.

 ### Waiting For Layer Load